 Try to establish empathy with the audience you are planning to target.
 Know their difficulties, how they feel about them, and what they do to figure them out.
 The best way to learn this, in my experience, is through monitoring conversations in groups, forums, blog comments, and social media.

 I know you want to know more about everything, so I have a link to help you.
 Join HubSpot Academy for free.
 Get free online certifications, product documentation, and training videos to learn what you need to succeed.

 5. Find Affiliate Marketing Programs

-Now that you know the niche where you want to build an authority website and set up the target niche, it’s time to find affiliate marketing programs.
+Now that you know the niche where you want to build an authoritative website and set up the target niche, it’s time to find affiliate marketing programs.
 When we look for affiliate marketing programs, we look for products to review and advertise on our website and make commissions through their affiliate programs.
-Let’s make sure we are on the same page.Why didn’t we start our research with the affiliate marketing programs if they are crucial in making income?
+Let’s make sure we are on the same page.Why didn’t we start our research with affiliate marketing programs if they are crucial in making income?
 That’s because while the authority blog we build around a niche remains the same, we will change affiliate programs occasionally.
 We will get rid of those that do not perform well, test new ones that have better products, better commissions, etc.

 There are three places I use to find affiliate programs:

 Affiliate networks bring together thousands of publishers (bloggers) and advertisers.
 Signing up for an affiliate network gives you access to thousands of affiliate programs.
 You get performance details, advertising creatives, etc.